oracle-livelabs/oci/oci-network-firewall/lab6/lab6.md

 ![lab6](images/lab6.png)

-## Task 1: Deploy and configure the OCI Vault TO DO
+## Task 1: Deploy and configure the OCI Vault

   The OCI Network Firewall can decrypt incoming SSL traffic.
 For that, it needs a copy of the SSL certificates and the only place it can store them is the OCI Vault.